TWardle6/TWardle6/README.md

 Lawyer Turned Junior Full-Stack Developer
 -----------------------------------------

+As a former Private Client Solicitor turned coder, I like to think that I am able to translate the analytical, problem solving and communication skills that I had developed as lawyer into the world tech despite taking a huge leap from the career that I was familiar with.

 * 🌱 I have just completed a 16 week coding bootcamp with the School of Code